Office of Public Affairs

 May 16, 2017

 Economic Indicators Division

-WASHINGTON - The U.S. Department of Housing and Urban Development (HUD) and the U.S. Census Bureau today jointly announced the following new residential sales statistics for February 2017:
+WASHINGTON – The U.S. Department of Housing and Urban Development (HUD) and the U.S. Census Bureau jointly announced the following new residential construction statistics for April 2017:

 Privately owned housing units authorized by building permits in April were at a seasonally adjusted annual rate of 1,229,000.
 This is 2.5 percent (±1.1 percent) below the revised March rate of 1,260,000, but is 5.7 percent (±1.4 percent) above the April 2016 rate of 1,163,000.
 Single-family authorizations in April were at a rate of 789,000; this is 4.5 percent (±0.8 percent) below the revised March figure of 826,000.
 Authorizations of units in buildings with five units or more were at a rate of 403,000 in April.

 Privately owned housing starts in April were at a seasonally adjusted annual rate of 1,172,000.
 This is 2.6 percent (±8.8 percent)* below the revised March estimate of 1,203,000, but is 0.7 percent (±7.0 percent)* above the April 2016 rate of 1,164,000.
 Single-family housing starts in April were at a rate of 835,000; this is 0.4 percent (±8.6 percent)* above the revised March figure of 832,000.
 The April rate for units in buildings with five units or more was 328,000.